richape/Ewoks-of-Endor/README.md

 # knex-joins-stories

-This challenge provides user stories to implement, which will enable us to practise joins.
+This challenge provides user stories to implement, which will enable us to practice joins.

 ---